blocknotes/activeadmin_trumbowyg/README.md

 //= require activeadmin/trumbowyg_input
 ```
 - Use the input with `as: :trumbowyg` in Active Admin model conf
+- To fix icons in production execute the task: `rake trumbowyg:nondigest` (or `rails trumbowyg:nondigest` for Rails 5.x)

 Why 2 separated scripts?
 In this way you can include a different version of *trumbowyg editor* if you like.